Outsource Branding & Merchandising Designer

 One of the primary tasks for this role involves crafting visuals that tell a brand’s story.

 This means designing logos, color schemes, and layouts that reflect a company’s identity.
-They make sure that these components appeal to the intended audience.
-They ensure these components appeal to the intended audience, fostering brand recognition over time.
+They ensure that these components appeal to the intended audience, fostering brand recognition over time.

 For instance, a successful branding and merchandising graphic designer may create cohesive campaigns that bridge packaging design with promotional materials.